HabitatMap/HabitatMap/_posts/2025-09-04-breathing-easier-how-green-spaces-shape-air-quality-in-jordan’s-cities.md

 date: 2025-09-04
 featured: false
 image: /images/uploads/1000013028.jpg
-intro: >+
+intro: >
-  In Jordan’s semi-arid climate, green spaces aren’t just places for recreation.
+  In Jordan’s semi-arid cities like Amman and Irbid, green spaces do more than offer recreation—they help improve public health by reducing pollution.
-  They play a critical role in protecting public health by reducing pollution in fast-growing cities like Amman, the capital, and Irbid, the country’s third largest city.
-The researchers wanted to use the AirBeam to answer a key
-  question: do neighborhoods with more green space experience cleaner air?
+  Researchers used the AirBeam to ask: do greener neighborhoods have cleaner air?
 category: Sensors & Instruments
 tag:
   - community-based-organization